-Dubai Internet City returns to GITEX Global 2023 to foster collaborative innovation
+Dubai Internet City Returns To GITEX Global 2023 To Foster Collaborative Innovation

+Global tech hub to address ways to promote homegrown innovation and R&D Range of workshops and on-stand activities planned to shed light on advancements in areas including AI and augmented reality Dubai Internet City to support as Innovation Partner of world's largest tech event.

-(MENAFN- Hkstrategies) Dubai, UAE, 12 October 2023: Dubai Internet City, a member of TECOM Group PJSC, is returning to GITEX Global 2023 as Innovation Partner for the world’s largest tech event.
+Dubai, UAE: Dubai Internet City, a member of TECOM Group PJSC, is returning to GITEX Global 2023 as Innovation Partner for the world's largest tech event.
 GITEX Global 2023, due to be held on 16-20 October at Dubai World Trade Centre, will unite inventors, academia, researchers, and developers from around the world across 10 co-located events addressing themes including artificial intelligence (AI), cybersecurity, mobility, and future urbanism.

 With a strong focus on emerging tech trends and innovation, Dubai Internet City's pavilion at GITEX Global 2023 will be a hub for the world's brightest minds using technology including AI and augmented reality to solve the world's most complex problems.